 |The product may be a novel food, but more information is required before a decision can be made.|

 If you want to use a food / ingredient displaying the '?' icon you should contact your local trading standards service for further advice.

 3. Conduct online research

 If you are unable to find the food / ingredient in the authorised list or the catalogue, you can research it online.

-The best place to start is to search 'What is X?' online and use the results to try and determine if the product was commonly eaten in the EU prior to 15 May 1997.
+The best place to start is to search 'What is X?' online and use the results to try and determine if the product was commonly eaten in the EU or the UK prior to 15 May 1997.